rado-rakotonarivo/rado-rakotonarivo.github.io/_pages/index.markdown

 permalink: /
 ---

 Hi, I'm Rado A. Rakotonarivo.
-My current position is _Attaché Temporaire d'Enseignement et de Recherche_ at [Institut Galilée](https://galilee.univ-paris13.fr/) where I am giving computer science courses to licence students.
-Besides I work as a researcher at [LIPN](http://lipn.univ-paris13.fr) in the [CALIN group](https://lipn.univ-paris13.fr/accueil/equipe/calin/).
-In this page you will find a bunch of useful information about me and what I am doing.
+My current position is _Attaché Temporaire d'Enseignement et de Recherche_ at [Ufr Informatique](https://fr.u-paris.fr/structures/ufr-informatique) where I am giving computer science courses to bachelor and master students.
+Besides I work as a researcher at [IRIF](https://www.irif.fr/) in the [combinatorics](https://www.irif.fr/en/equipes/combi/index) team.
+In this page you will find useful information about me and what I am doing.
 You can also find my resume [here](assets/docs/cv.pdf) (I hope it is up to date).

 <br/>